Learning to Reorient Objects with Stable Placements Afforded by Extrinsic Supports: Abstract

 \section{Abstract}

-Reorienting objects is a common manipulation task in daily and factory scenarios.
-Extrinsic objects are used as supporting items to provide placements for the query objects and then provide grasp configuration space for the robot.
-Previously, mesh models of objects are required for calculating stable placements and building manipulation graphs.
-In this work, a data-driven method is proposed to predict various placements based on the perception results of point clouds from the RGBD camera, capable of generalizing to novel objects in new scenes.
-We also build manipulation graphs based on point clouds, which relax motion planning of the robot and contain collision-free pick-and-place operations for the robot to reorient objects to stable placements afforded by supports.
-In the future, we will improve the performance of our method by improving the performance of the distance metric between pose sets.
+Object reorientation is a prevalent manipulation task in both domestic and industrial manufacturing scenarios.
+Extrinsic supporting items are often used to provide diverse object placements that allow for feasible grasp configurations for robotic manipulation.
+In previous methods, utilizing mesh models of objects was necessary to ascertain stable placements and construct manipulation graphs.
+In this work, we propose a data-driven approach to predict various object placements conditioned on point clouds.
+Moreover, we use predicted point cloud placements to construct manipulation graphs, which facilitate collision-free pick-and-place steps to reorient objects.
+Our approach demonstrates the capacity to generalize to novel objects.
+In future work, we will enhance the performance of our pipeline by optimizing the distance metric used for measuring pose discrepancies and improving the classifier model.